tomomilove/tomomilove.github.io/english_story.md

 Napier: Kowagarijanai, eh?
 If you’re a new guild, it helps to get your name out there, right?
 I’ll tell other people in Maginia about your help.
 Maybe you’ll receive more requests from people.

 Alice: Thank you very much!

+## Chapter 33
+## In the dominion of the bear king

+We return to the door in the Verdant Forest.
+We see the guard by the door.
+Also there are Oliver and Marco, the other adventurers we encountered earlier in the labyrinth.

+Alice: Hello, Oliver and Marco!
+What are you doing here?

+Oliver: We’re hunting the red-haired bear king, on a mission from the exploration headquarters.

+Alice: Same with us.
+Good luck out there.

+Oliver: Good luck to you too!

+Guard: Everyone, please be careful.
+Be aware, the red-haired bear king is quite intelligent, and a rather tricky beast...

+We enter the door.
+We go in a different direction from Oliver and Marco.

+We cautiously advance through the forest.
+Everyone is silent, it seems everyone’s nerves are on edge.

+Tanaka: How is everyone doing?

+No one responds.

+Tanaka: Not gonna lie, I’m a little scared, myself.

+Alice: I guess I am too.

+It feels good to admit it.

+Tanaka: Let’s devise an exit strategy, in case we have to run.

+Alice: Good idea, Rin-san.
+Hmm… what should we do?

+Lee: I have good defense, so I can distract it while you all run away.

+Alice: What will you do, then?

+Lee: I’ll climb the trees and escape that way.

+Alice: Nice…

+The plan makes everyone feel a bit better, and we now advance through the forest with more confidence.
+Eventually, we come to a fork in the road.
+We stop to consider which way to go.

+Alice: Hmm, which way should we go?

+Before we can decide, however, Yamamoto suddenly cries out:

+Yamamoto: Look out behind you!!

+I turn around.
+A moment later, a massive red bear comes leaping down upon us from a tree, and swipes a massive claw at us.
+But Lee is there, blocking the hit.

+Alice: Everyone, ready to fight!